wwuoti/blog/src/posts/blog/linux-realtime-group-lag.md

  Now the interrupts caused by the soundcard are handled on CPU6, while the GPU interrupts are handled in CPU9.
 So success?

  Not quite.
-Now audio latency is just fine, but the UI performance is still at a point of being unusable.
+Now audio latency is just fine, but Reaper's UI performance is still at a point of being unusable.

 ## Never underestimate the user in the dumbness of their configuration

- Interestingly, one thing which I did not take into account is how the audio applications handle their improved rights of allocate real-time system resources.
+ Interestingly, one thing which I did not take into account is how the audio applications handle their improved rights of allocating real-time system resources.
 Sometimes they can be configured quite thoroughly.
-Reaper for instance allows for quite a large amount of options regarding audio buffering.

 This is all nice when you know what you're doing, but sometimes you just don't know.
 And it seems like past me was exactly like that.